NCAS-CMS/cfa-conventions/source/cfa.md

-conventions for storing a file created with the netCDF Application Programmer Interface [NetCDF] which does not contain the data of selected variables ("aggregation variables"), rather those variables contain special metadata that provide instructions on how to create their data as an aggregation of data from other sources, which may be self-describing datasets in their own right.
+conventions for storing a file created with the netCDF Application Programmer Interface [NetCDF] which does not contain the data of selected variables ("aggregation variables"), rather those variables contain special attributes that provide instructions on how to create their data as an aggregation of data from other sources, which may be self-describing datasets in their own right.